Free Range Eggs

 What’s the Difference Between Peewee, Small, Medium, Large, Extra-Large, and Jumbo Eggs?

-Next time you're at the grocery store, look closely at the cartons in the egg aisle.
 If you hadn't already noticed, you'll see that eggs come in many different sizes—not just large!
 Many people think that eggs are packaged according to physical size, but in reality, it's all about weight rather than volume.
 If you've ever wonderered how egg sizes are decided, who regulates egg sizes in the United States, or why some hens lay medium eggs while others lay jumbo eggs, it's time to get your questions answered!

 How are egg sizes decided?